Bira/octopus-carnival/_drafts/wir-dungeon-fantasy-intro.md

 affairs using GURPS Lite, and this one is a large boxed set using the full rules.
 It removes everything not immediately relevant to the dungeon fantasy genre, but there's still plenty of fun stuff left.
-It's about as crunchy as Pathfinder, if you want a d20-based benchmark.
+It's about as crunchy as either edition of Pathfinder, if you want a d20-based benchmark.

 Part of the reason for this wealth of material is that the DFRPG is a second edition of sorts.
 Much of it had been released as a line of supplements for